-Studies found with racing pigeons, actually only a very small percentage can be linked to birds of prey besides some rare and unfortunate instances.
+Studies found with racing pigeons, actually only a very small percentage can be linked-to birds of prey besides some rare and unfortunate instances.
 The rarities and misinformation should not however form the motivation of such damaging, reckless and thuggish actions which are all too common.

 There is one study, where both sides met to parlay and then fund the work of the Raptor Working Group.
-18 groups in total, some environment groups, others included a long-distance pigeon racing union and game keeper’s unions.
+18 groups in total, some environmental groups, others included a long-distance pigeon racing union and gamekeepers unions.
 The study was the first cross effort by both sides to reach an understanding and it was agreed that their efforts would combine and to be mindful of the interests of both sides and to continue monitoring the best practices to ensure all animals are protected.

 Communication between groups is crucial because there are solutions, really viable solutions and they are happening, we just need to see it on a larger scale with more public involvement and education with governmental backing.

-What I think is most important, is that we need to establish a well-rounded, and informed opinion.
-We must also be aware of an animal’s place in the ecosystem, all the good they do and even learn to appreciate the uniqueness of their lives, before we take to social media and begin making outlandish claims and demonizing them.
+What I think is most important, is that we need to establish a well-rounded and informed opinion.
+We must also be aware of an animal’s place in the ecosystem, all the good they do, and even learn to appreciate the uniqueness of their lives, before we take to social media and begin making outlandish claims and demonizing them.
 Perpetuating the spreading of misinformation is only more damaging to the species (and also to your soul) who already live on the brink.
 It is imperative that we actively support their reintroduction and survival.
-With more of this we can shift our focus to how to enable the birds to truly settle once again in their natural environment and bring about proper, beneficial land management practices where our native wildlife can thrive.
+With more of this, we can shift our focus to how to enable the birds to truly settle once again in their natural environment and bring about proper, beneficial land management practices where our native wildlife can thrive.